-For more than 20 years Steve Woolrich has established a reputation for excellence in policing, corrections and security and is the principal of Rethink Urban Inc. He is an expert in Crime Prevention Through Environmental Design (CPTED) and trained in SafeGrowth®.
+For more than 25 years Steve Woolrich has established a reputation for excellence in policing, corrections and corporate security and is the principal of Rethink Urban Inc. He is an expert in Crime Prevention Through Environmental Design (CPTED) and trained in SafeGrowth®.
 Steve has a keen interest in social issues and community development throughout Canada and abroad.
 He supports Restorative Approaches, Trauma-Informed Practice (TIP) and is a trained Peace Circle Facilitator.
 Steve is a collaborator and is drawn to organizations and leaders that are actively engaged in their communities.
 He is passionate about creating safe and healthy communities and neighbourhoods.
-He specializes in developing positive strategies for Gang Reduction and Graffiti Abatement and has made a personal commitment to creating better urban spaces by initiating Street Piano initiatives that continue to inspire other cities to ‘pick up the tune.’
+Steve is a director with the Greater Victoria Placemaking Network, striving to help create safe and compassionate streets.
+He specializes in developing positive strategies for Gang Reduction and Graffiti Abatement and has made a personal commitment to creating engaging urban spaces by initiating Street Piano initiatives that continue to inspire other cities to ‘pick up the tune.’
 Steve is an avid supporter of Arts and Culture and often uses his passion for creativity to enhance community projects such as Art Alley.

 Brian Einarson – Partner Consultant